vicmir/bikeshareApp/README.md

 ## Prerequisites

-Before running the application, make sure you have the following dependencies installed:
+Before running the application, the following dependencies should be installed:

 - Python 3.x
 - Flask